dtarudji/SOA12cUpgrade/soacs100.md

 <img class="float-right" src="images/j2c-logo.png">

-# Lab 100 - Provision Oracle SOA Cloud Service
+# Lab 100 - Provision Oracle SOAcs on Classic

 ---

 # Objectives

-- In this activity, you provision your Oracle SOA Cloud Service Instance on OCI CLASSIC.
+- In this activity, you provision your Oracle SOA Cloud Service Instance on the CLASSIC.
-- ** Due to time and resource constraints, this activity would be presented as demo slides **
+- **for OCI, this activity would be presented as demo slides by Greg**

 ## Required Artifacts